 Nehemiah, was a trusted Jewish court official who worked for the Persian Empire.
 The name Nehemiah means “Yahweh has comforted.”
 He was one of the three leaders that were sent from Persia on a special mission to rebuild Jerusalem.
-That city was destroyed by Nebuchadnezzar.
-He reconstructed the walls (Nehemiah 1 &2), Zerubbabel rebuilt the temple (Ezra 3:8), and Ezra restored the worship of God.
+When that city was destroyed by Nebuchadnezzar, Nehemiah reconstructed the walls (Nehemiah 1 &2), Zerubbabel rebuilt the temple (Ezra 3:8), and Ezra restored the worship of God.

 Nehemiah is granted permission to rebuild Jerusalem